specify/specify7/README.md

 enable debugging (or disable it if you enabled it previously).

 ### Installing production requirements
-For production environments Specify7 can be hosted by Apache.
+For production environments, Specify7 can be hosted by Apache.
 The following packages are needed:

 * Apache